-Authorities Monitoring Report An annual report which sets out the progress in terms of producing DPDs and SPDs against the timetable set out in the LDS and the progress in implementing policies.
+Authorities Monitoring Report An annual report which sets out the progress in terms of producing DPDs and SPDs proposed as part of the Local Plan against the timetable set out in the LDS and the progress in implementing policies.
 Community Infrastructure Levy Enables authorities to levy a standard charge on most types of new development, in order to fund the infrastructure needed to support development in their area.
-Development Management Policies These are criteria based policies which are required to ensure that all development taking place within the area meets the spatial vision and objectives set out in the core strategy.
-Development Plan Documents This is the generic term used to describe spatial planning documents that are subject to independent examination and will form the statutory development plan for the Borough.
-Greater Manchester Spatial Framework A spatial development strategy for Greater Manchester.
+Development Management Policies These are criteria based policies which are required to ensure that all development taking place within the area meets the spatial vision and objectives set out in the core strategy relevant strategic policies.
+Development Plan Documents (DPDs) This is the generic term used to describe spatial planning documents that are subject to independent examination and will form the statutory development plan for the Borough.
+Greater Manchester's Plan for Homes, Jobs and the Environment (GMSF) A spatial development strategy for Greater Manchester.
 Joint DPD This is the shorthand name for Oldham's adopted Joint Core Strategy and Development Management Policies DPD.
-Local Development Document The generic name given to all constituent documents of the borough's local planning policies.
+Local Development Document (LDD) The generic name given to all constituent documents of the borough's local planning policies.
 Local Plan Prepared under the Town and Country Planning (Local Planning) (England) Regulations 2012 and can either be a single document or a combination of separate documents, also known as Development Plan Documents (formerly known as the Local Development Framework).
-Local Development Scheme A project plan for the preparation of a Local Development Framework.
+Local Development Scheme (LDS) A project plan for the preparation of a Local Development Framework.
 It is a rolling 3 year programme which the Council should review and update every year.
-National Planning Policy Framework A single planning policy framework which replaces planning policy guidance and policy statements.
+National Planning Policy Framework (NPPF) A single planning policy framework, produced by MHCLG, which replaces planning policy guidance and policy statements.
+National Planning Policy Guidance (NPPG) Further guidance, produced by MHCLG, on the interpretation and implementation of policies contained in the NPPF.

 Proposals Map A map with an Ordnance Survey base that illustrates the policies and proposals of a Development Plan Document (or the "saved" UDP policies in Oldham at the moment).
 Saved policies or plans Existing adopted plans are saved for three years from commencement of the Act or by extension with the agreement of the Secretary of State or until replaced by a more up to date replacement plan.

-Statement of Community Involvement This sets out the standards which the Council will achieve in terms of involving local communities in the preparation of local development documents and development control decisions.
-Supplementary Planning Document Provides supplementary information in respect of policies contained in the development plan documents.
+Statement of Community Involvement (SCI) This sets out the standards which the Council will achieve in terms of involving engaging local communities and stakeholders in the preparation of local development documents and development control decisions.
+Supplementary Planning Document (SPD) Provides supplementary information in respect of policies contained in the development plan documents.
 It is not subject to independent examination and does not form part of the Development Plan.
 Sustainability Appraisal and Strategic Environmental Assessment All policies and proposals in DPDs are subject to a sustainability appraisal that includes the requirements for a strategic environmental appraisal to ensure they reflect sustainable development principles.